General Work permits how they work: The Basics of the process

 -

-Should you find yourself in this situation, you may wish to consult an experienced Irish immigration solicitor for advice and assistance.
+If you are facing this situation, you may wish to seek advice from an Irish immigration solicitor who specialises in family reunification.

 We often get asked, can my family come and visit and how often during that 12 months?